jaubin/rhelbuildtools/README.md

 Apart from the available build tools, the following software have been packages :
 * Tomcat (directories gojultomcat and gojulcatalinabase) : required because RHEL's official Tomcat is really weirdly packaged.
 * Kafka (directory gojulconfluent-XX) : RHEL RPM packages for Confluent/Kafka.
 This way, Kafka is cleanly package because as of now, Confluent does not provide clean packages but instead a tar.gz distro.
-You must first download an official Confluent distro prior to packaging (check instructions in the README file from the gojulconfluent/ subdirectory).
-We provide a package recipe per major version of Kafka
+We provide a package recipe per major version of Kafka.
+There are additional instructions in each  Confluent directory.
+While they're optional, you're strongly advised to read them.
 * Consul (directory gojulconsul) : RHEL RPM packages for Consul service registry.